Cyrus Mistry: A reclusive scion who fought for honour after being fired by Tatas | Entertainment

 The only reprieve he got from the apex court was to delete some adverse remarks made in the original judgement.

-Even in Mistry's death, clarity on what exactly led the conscientious Tata Group to expel Mistry so shortly into his tenure remains elusive.
+Even in Mistry's death in a car accident near Mumbai on Sunday, clarity on what exactly led the conscientious Tata Group to expel Mistry so shortly into his tenure remains elusive.

 An Irish national, Mistry was the youngest son of construction baron Pallonji Shapoorji Mistry.